INSIGHT-ORIENTED

 1:1 Virtual Therapy

-I offer virtual sessions in the state of Arizona on Mondays, Wednesdays, Thursday, and Fridays.
-Sessions can be 60 min, 75, min, or 90 min long depending on your needs.
+I offer virtual sessions in the state of Arizona on Mondays, Tuesdays, and Fridays.
+Sessions can be 60 min or 90 min long depending on your needs.

 Am I the Right Therapist for You?